pandasseabornplotlyFor additional resources, check out the following:

 g.set(title='Mean Life Expectancy by Region in 2015');

-, but it uses the same concepts such as semantic mapping and facetsFirst we'll import Plotly Express and give it the commonly used nickname px
+plotly, we will look at a few examples with the Plotly Express libraryplotly-based plots, similar to using seaborn as a high-level interface to matplotlib-based plotsseaborn, but it uses the same concepts such as semantic mapping and facetsFirst we'll import Plotly Express and give it the commonly used nickname px:

 import plotly.express as px